Octagon house: Variations

-Design and variations

 Within the central idea of the octagonal plan, these houses show a wide variety of both construction and outward form.
-They range from the modest two-storey Bevis-Tucker House, to the grandiose Armour-Stiner House (both are illustrated below).
+They range from the modest two-storey Bevis-Tucker House, to the grandiose Armour-Stiner House.

 A full octagon house has eight equal sides, although slight variations in length are not unusual.
 In some cases the basic octagon is partially obscured by additions, either all round as at the Zelotes Holmes House, or by adding a functional wing out of sight at the rear.
-The House of the Seven Gables in Mayo, Florida has gables on seven sides while the eighth side is extended to the rear.
+The House of the Seven Gables in Mayo, Florida, has gables on seven sides while the eighth side is extended to the rear.
 The Richard Peacon House in Key West, Florida, appears to be a full octagon from the street but the rear portion is squared off.

-Fowler advocated the use of "gravel wall" construction for the walls.
-This was an experimental technique at the time, and although some were built that way, most octagon houses were built the same way as ordinary houses, of timber frame, brick or stone.

-Planned community

 A moral community headed by Henry S. Clubb tried to establish Octagon City in 1856 in Kansas.

 It was intended to have an octagonal square with eight roads and octagonal farmhouses and barns.

 Most settlers had left after the winter.